slbailey/Retrovue/docs/runtime/clock.md

-# MasterClock Architecture
+# RetroVue Runtime — MasterClock

+> Authoritative station time source for all runtime components.

+**Note:** This document consolidates content from multiple earlier sources (docs/components/_ and docs/runtime/_) as part of documentation unification (2025-10-24).

-_MasterClock is RetroVue's authoritative time source for all runtime components._
+_MasterClock is RetroVue's authoritative station time source for all runtime components._

 ## Overview